archdaily/archdaily.github.io/_posts/2014-04-30-I18n-tips-and-tricks.markdown

 title:  "I18n tips and tricks"
 author: Mauricio Ulloa
 date:   2014-04-30 13:00:00
+categories: i18n
-categories: Softwre-Engineering i18n ror good-practices
+tags: ror good-practices
 ---

 When I began internationalizing an application, I started wondering which were the good practices.
 After reading some tips in many blogs I concluded that there's no silver bullet, but there are some tricks that can simplify your work.
 Here are some tips and tricks that I've learned: